Symphony No. 9 (Bruckner): The Te Deum as the finale

 Many (alleged) utterances by Bruckner concerning his Ninth Symphony have only survived indirectly.
 Bruckner, fearing that he would not be able to complete his composition, was supposed to have envisioned his Te Deum as the possible end of the symphony.
 When the conductor Hans Richter (1843–1916) visited Bruckner, he told him (translated from German):

 Auer continued, about a possible transition to the Te Deum, in the biography (translated from German):

 August Göllerich, Anton Meissner, August Stradal and Theodor Altwirth, who all knew Bruckner personally, reported in unison that Bruckner was no longer able to complete an instrumental finale: "Realizing that the completion of a purely instrumental final movement was impossible, he [Bruckner] attempted to establish an organic connection to the Te Deum, as proposed to him, to produce an emergency closure of the work, contrary to the tonal misgivings."
 Bruckner, therefore, certainly had tonal misgivings about ending the D minor symphony in C major.
 Nevertheless, he conceded to the variant with the Te Deum as a final replacement, at least according to the testimony of various eyewitnesses.

 Biographer Göllerich knew Bruckner and his environment personally.
 Subsequent biographers drew on Göllerich's work, so later generations' explanations and assumptions are sometimes considered less accurate than contemporary statements.
 Contemporary biography suggests Bruckner improvised the end of the symphony at the piano, without fixing the coda in definitive form and in writing.
 According to the physician's report Bruckner was unwilling to write the symphony in the main thoughts, because he was weak.
 Bruckner died while working on an instrumental finale and powerful fugue.
 In the fugue the last almost completely orchestrated score pages are traceable.
 Subsequent pages are not fully instrumented.

-Carragan's completion (1983; revised 2003, 2006, 2007, 2010 and 2017)
+Carragan's completion (1983; revised 2003, 2006, 2007, 2010, 2017)

+The first attempt of a performing version of the Finale available on disc was by William Carragan, who has also done arguably important work editing Bruckner's Second Symphony.